w3c/secure-payment-confirmation/ux-guidelines.md

 display of and user interaction with the [transaction confirmation UX].
-This step communicates information from the caller of SPC (e.g., a merchant website, perhaps on behalf of a payment service provider or issuing bank) to the user, for the user to verify and ultimately sign via WebAuthn.
+This step communicates information from the caller of SPC (e.g., a merchant website, perhaps on behalf of a payment service provider or issuing bank) to the user, for the user to verify and ultimately authenticate via WebAuthn.

-While web specifications do not generally make recommendations about how User Agents implement UX, it can be useful for both integrators of SPC (e.g., financial organizations) and implementors of SPC (i.e., User Agents) to have some general guidelines about the information that can be provided and will be shown.
-This file aims to document those guidelines, based on implementor experience and payment industry feedback.
+While web specifications do not generally make recommendations about how User Agents implement UX, both integrators of SPC (e.g., financial organizations) and implementors of SPC (i.e., User Agents) have requested general guidance about what information can be provided to the API and how it is likely to be displayed to the user.
+The non-normative guidance in this document is based on implementor experience and payment industry feedback.

 ## Information presented in the transaction confirmation UX